Jake Burger Preview, Player Props: Marlins vs. Padres

-On Monday, Jake Burger (hitting .462 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+On Tuesday, Jake Burger (batting .500 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Blake Snell.
 First pitch is at 9:40 PM ET.

-In his most recent appearance, he had three hits (going 3-for-4) against the Dodgers.
+He racked up two hits (going 2-for-3 with a double) in his most recent game against the Padres.

 Jake Burger Game Info & Props vs. the Padres